AWS RDS Read Replicas

 • Global tables provide 99.999% availability, increased application resiliency, and improved business continuity.

-• Global table’s automatic cross-region replication capability helps achieve fast, local read and write performance and regional fault tolerance for database workloads.
+• Global table’s automatic cross-Region replication capability helps achieve fast, local read and write performance and regional fault tolerance for database workloads.

-• Applications can now perform reads and writes to DynamoDB in AWS regions around the world, with changes in any region propagated to every region where a table is replicated.
+• Applications can now perform reads and writes to DynamoDB in AWS Regions around the world, with changes in any Region propagated to every Region where a table is replicated.

 • Global Tables help in building applications to advantage of data locality to reduce overall latency.

-• Global Tables replicates data among regions within a single AWS account and currently does not support cross-account access.
+• Global Tables replicates data among Regions within a single AWS account.

 Global Tables Working